-Chemistry I.-Three hours per week, with two hours of Laboratory Work counting one hour.
+Chemistry I.-Three hours per week, with two hours of Laboratory Work counting one hour.-Dr. Cecil.

 The first term of the Sophomore year is devoted to the study of General Chemistry.
-Remsen's Chemistry - briefer course - is the text-book used.
-During this term the student is familiarized with the general principles and theories of Inorganic Chemistry, illustrated by appropriate experiments.
+Remsen's College Chemistry is the text-book used.
+During this term the students are familiarized with the general principles and theories of Inorganic Chemistry, illustrated by appropriate experiments.
 Each student is provided with a desk and the necessary reagents and apparatus.

-He is required to perform personally all the experiments contained in a Laboratory Manual of Inorganic Chemistry (Williams), under the direct personal supervision of the Professor.
+Students are required to perform personally all the experiments as arranged by Remsen in the above named text-book, under the direct personal supervision of the director.
 Special attention is given to this course and every endeavor will be made to keep it abreast with the requirements of current Chemical Science.
 Additions in the way of apparatus are being constantly made, and a Chemical Library, containing the latest and most necessary books, is at the disposal of the student.
 The total Laboratory expenses are assessed at \$7.50 per term, and must be paid in advance of the course to the Treasurer of the College.

 During the second term of the Sophomore year the subject of Organic Chemistry is taken up.
-Lectures, illustrated by experiments, are given throughout the entire year.
+Lectures, illustrated by experiments, are given throughout the entire term.
 The text-book is Remsen's Organic Chemistry, which is used as a basis for both lectures and laboratory work.
-In view of the fact that many students, who intend making medicine or pharmacy their profession, desire Organic Chemistry, special attention will be given to their needs in this course, in order that they may secure more detailed chemical information than schools of medicine and pharmacy usually are able to give.
+In view of the fact that many students, who intend making medicine or pharmacy their profession, desire Organic Chemistry; special attention will be given to their needs in this course, in order that they may secure more detailed chemical information than schools of medicine and pharmacy usually are able to give.
 In addition to class work in Organic Chemistry, a course is also given in Qualitative Analysis, combined with a course in Organic and Inorganic Preparations.
 The text-books used are Renouf's Inorganic Preparations and Stoddard's Qualitative Analysis.
-The above work is finished at the end of the first term of the Junior year.
+The above work is finished at the end of the first term of the Junior yéar.